Weed Use & Marijuana Body High Symptoms

 - Anxiety

-Although the effects of marijuana may not seem as dangerous as those of other drugs, the DEA has classified it as a Schedule I drug.
-That means it has a high potential for abuse with no current widely accepted medical applications.
-Regular marijuana use can also affect an individual’s quality of life in a variety of ways.
+Although the effects of marijuana may not seem as dangerous as those of other drugs, the DEA has classified it as a Schedule I drug.1 That means it has a high potential for abuse with no current widely accepted medical applications.1 Regular marijuana use can also affect an individual’s quality of life in a variety of ways.

-According to NIDA, teenagers who use marijuana frequently are less likely to graduate from high school than those who do not.
-They are also less likely to graduate from college or even to enroll in the first place.
+According to the National Institute on Drug Abuse, teenagers who use marijuana frequently are less likely to graduate from high school than those who do not.
+They are also less likely to graduate from college or even to enroll in the first place.2

-Although marijuana may not be as addictive as cocaine or heroin, it is still possible to develop dependence on the drug.
-Dependence occurs when individuals experience withdrawal symptoms like irritability, cravings, and trouble sleeping if they stop using marijuana.
+Although marijuana may not be considered as dangerous by some as cocaine or heroin, it is still possible to develop dependence on the drug.1 Dependence occurs when individuals experience withdrawal symptoms like irritability, cravings, and trouble sleeping if they stop using marijuana.
 This dependence can eventually evolve into addiction if they develop a compulsive need to use that interferes with their personal or professional life.

 Treating marijuana addiction is similar to treating other substance use disorders, and it typically begins with medical detox.
 Individuals suffering from marijuana use disorder can find a professional treatment facility that will guide them through the detox phase.
-Comprehensive therapy should follow detox.
+Comprehensive therapy may be recommended for many following detox.
+This may include levels of addiction treatment such as inpatient treatment, a partial hospitalization program, an intensive outpatient program, outpatient and sober living, and drug and alcohol treatment therapy.